alexkehayias/woz/site/content/_index.md

 ## Hosting

-### Woz.sh Early Access—Free
+### Woz.sh Sandbox

-Due to the security requirements of PWAs and WebAssembly, the easiest way to deploy is to create a free woz.sh account.
+Due to the security requirements of PWAs and WebAssembly, the easiest way to start building a PWAA is to use the woz.sh sandbox.
 To create an account use `woz signup` and follow the prompts.
 If you already have an account use `woz setup` to set up your local computer with credentials.
 Then use `woz deploy` to deploy your app.

 ### Self-hosting